Welcome to today's edition of the Rush 24-7 podcast.

 The problems of violent crime by mentally ill people challenge the best minds in the behavioral sciences.

-And it's it really, here we go.
+And it's really, here we go.

-But it's it's it's misleading.
+But it's misleading.

-That's that is irresponsible.
+That is irresponsible.

-It does have the ability, because of the evolution of our society and culture to place all this faith and belief in one man, the president, no matter who he is, to fix all these things.
+It does have the ability, because of the evolution of our society and culture, to place all this faith and belief in one man, the president, no matter who he is, to fix all these things.

 But it doesn't really fix anything.

-And if you have somebody irresponsible in office who's willing to use these emotions to further advance a political agenda has nothing to do with mental health or preventing further events, then you have a problem, and that's what I think we have.
+And if you have somebody irresponsible in office who's willing to use these emotions to further advance a political agenda has nothing to do with mental health or preventing further events, then you have a problem.

 Did you know that?